AdlanAkmal21/LAS/README.md

 ## About Leave Application System (LAS)

-LAS is a leave application system developed by AA & WN for IGS Protech Sdn.
+LAS is a leave application system developed by NL, AA & WN for IGS Protech Sdn.
 Bhd. company use.

 ## License